 History of Silver Filigree

-Interestingly, archaeologists have found evidence of an advanced filigree technique from Andhra Pradesh (Peddabunkur, Kotlingala, Dhulikata and Kondapur) in India dating back to 2 BC to 2 AD.
+For instance, archaeologists have found evidence of an advanced filigree technique from Andhra Pradesh,India.
+The areas are Peddabunkur, Kotlingala, Dhulikata and Kondapur.
+This is dating back to 2 BC to 2 AD.

 Historians have also noted the influence of foreign art playing into the Indian designs.